Kites and Quails: Monetary Policy and Communication with Strategic Financial Markets: Introduction

 Finally, we contribute to the growing literature on central bank communication.
 While there is already a large literature on central bank communication through policy announcements, the focus is largely on communicating a decision \citep{Blinder2008}.
 Indeed, papers as early as \citet{stein1989} have explored the problems faced by the Fed in announcing its private information about future policies. \citet{stein1989} showed that the Fed can communicate some information about its goals through the cheap talk mechanism of \citet{CS}.
 However, there is much less research on the effects of central bank communication \textit{prior} to a decision being made.
 This is an especially important area given the prevalence of central bank speeches, press releases, and other announcements which are used to ``guide'' market expectations prior to the decision-making meeting as such communications can themselves influence the policy decision.
 While there is growing empirical evidence on both formal and informal communication \citep[see, for instance][]{cieslak2019, hansen2019, Bradley2020, morse2020}, as far as we are aware, only \citet{Vissing2020} explores the issue of this type of communication formally in a theoretical model.
 However, she does not allow for communication to have any benefit nor does she allow for the market to behave strategically, both features that seem \textit{prima facie} important in describing communication between central banks and markets.
-We find that when communication is cheap talk, the optimal central banker is more \textit{kitish} than when the central bank can commit to full transparency.
-Interestingly, not only does the central bank better achieves its' stability goals when a kitish central banker is appointed, but investors benefit due to more transparent communication and market stability.